-Forget what you know, you can actually get pregnant when you are already pregnant and that too with two different sperms!
+Forget what you know, you can get pregnant when you are already pregnant and that too with two different sperms!
 It is so rare that the doctors were pretty stumped.

 This differs from identical twins as identical twins are born when one fertilized egg splits into two.
 Fraternal twins occur when two separate eggs are fertilized by two separate sperm.
-Even though it sounds similar to superfetation, fraternal twin embryos have same gestation period but the embryos conceived through superfetation aren’t.
+Even though it sounds similar to superfetation, fraternal twin embryos have the same gestation period, but the embryos conceived through superfetation aren’t.

-Hill got pregnant on two different days and even though they were born on the same day, they had two different due dates.
-She says that her body had spontaneously released the egg when she was already pregnant and that led to the occurrence of this rare event.
-The couple said that they had conceived only once and the sperm had stayed for 10 days to fertilize the ova.
+Hill got pregnant on two different days, and even though they were born on the same day, they had two different due dates.
+She says that her body had spontaneously released the egg when she was already pregnant, and that led to the occurrence of this rare event.
+The couple said that they had conceived only once, and the sperm had stayed for 10 days to fertilize the ova.

 There are a few reasons why superfetation is so rare.

-Lastly, a mucus plug usually forms during pregnancy to prevent sperm from entering the cervix, and the uterine lining usually undergoes changes that make it unfavorable for a new embryo to be implanted.
+A mucus plug usually forms during pregnancy to prevent sperm from entering the cervix, and the uterine lining usually undergoes changes that make it unfavorable for a new embryo to be implanted.